rrthomas/mit/README.md

 ## Installation and compatibility

-Beetle should work on any POSIX-1.2001-compatible system.
-Beetle has been tested on x86_64 GNU/Linux with GNU C.
+SMite should work on any POSIX-1.2001-compatible system.
+SMite has been tested on x86_64 GNU/Linux with GNU C.

-Previous releases were known to work on Acorn RISC OS 3, Digital UNIX V3.2, UNIX System V Release 4.0, ULTRIX 4.3, NetBSD 1.2, MSDOS 6, and Atari TOS 1.4.

 Reports on compatibility, whether positive or negative, are welcomed.